vele616/monorepo/packages/jobboard/website/content/jobs/linux-kernel-developer-remote-anywhere-collabora-ctPOP.md

 *   Linux distribution package development/management (Debian, Yocto...) is a nice to have
 *   Exposure to Continuous Integration environments (Jenkins, [kernelci.org](http://kernelci.org)...) is a plus
 *   Self learning skill to get sufficient knowledge of Collabora's services, busines model, project delivery life cycle and other related technical domains
-*   Good Englishlanguage skills (both verbal and written)
+*   Good English language skills (both verbal and written)
 *   Ability to work and communicate in an online fully distributed environment

 Collabora is a software consultancy specializing in bringing companies and the Open Source community together.
 We combine years of Open Source software leadership with an understanding of the challenges that businesses, non-profits, and governments face.
 Collabora brings deep technical expertise in system integration & architecture, graphics, multimedia, web engines and communications to a number of market verticals, including mobile, IVI / automotive, set top box / smart TV, and a range of other specialized embedded applications.